Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Coupling to electromagnetic radiation and transition amplitudes

 For definiteness, we focus on the case of a JJ characterized by two ABSs, obtained by setting the weak link length parameter to $\lambda=2$ [see Eq.(\ref{lambda-def})].
-By considering the presence of a magnetic barrier Eq.(\ref{barrier}) with energy height $m_\perp$ and length $L_m$ inside the weak link ($0\le L_m \le L$), we have investigated how the optical transition amplitude $g_{12}$ between the two ABSs depends on the various parameters of the barrier and the junction.
-Figure~\ref{Fig4-g12} refers to a vanishing chemical potential $\mu=0$ and shows that, for a fixed value of the barrier ``area" parameter $\alpha=L_m m_\perp/\hbar v_F$, the optical transition amplitude $g_{12}$ is roughly independent of the spatial extension $L_m$ of the barrier.
-The various curves in Fig.\ref{Fig4-g12} refer to different values of the superconducting phase difference~$\phi$.
-In particular, $|g_{12}| \lesssim 1$ for vanishing phase difference ($\phi=0)$, while it decreases with increasing $\phi$, and reaches its minimal value for $\phi = \pi$.
-Introducing a finite value $|\mu| < \Delta_0$ of the chemical potential leads to a slight suppression of $g_{12}$ only for $L_m \sim L$, whereas $g_{12}$ is independent of the value of $\mu$ for $L_m \ll L$.
-These results suggest that, at a given barrier ``area" $\alpha$, a single $\delta$-like impurity or a uniformly distributed barrier yield a quite similar optical transition amplitude.
+By considering the presence of a magnetic disorder barrier Eq.(\ref{barrier}) with energy height $m_\perp$ and length $L_m$ inside the weak link ($0\le L_m \le L$), we have investigated how the electric dipole transition amplitude $g_{12}$ between the two ABSs depends on the various parameters of the barrier and the junction.
+Figure~\ref{Fig4-g12} analyzes the dependence of $g_{12}$ on the spatial extension $L_m$ of the barrier, for a fixed value of the barrier ``area" parameter $\alpha=L_m m_\perp/\hbar v_F$.
+Solid curves illustrate the behavior for a vanishing chemical potential $\mu=0$, and show that $g_{12}$ is roughly independent of the spatial extension $L_m$ of the barrier.
+The various curves refer to different values of the superconducting phase difference~$\phi$.
+In particular, one has $|g_{12}| \lesssim 1$ for vanishing phase difference ($\phi=0)$, while $|g_{12}|$ decreases with increasing $\phi$, and reaches its minimal value for $\phi = \pi$.
+The dashed curves describe the case $\mu=\Delta_0/2$.
+As one can see, a finite value $|\mu| < \Delta_0$ of the chemical potential leads to a slight reduction of $g_{12}$ only for $L_m \sim L$, whereas $g_{12}$ is independent of the value of $\mu$ for $L_m \ll L$.
+Notice also that such a reduction depends on $\phi$ as well, with the curves at $\phi=0$ being insensitive to the variations of $\mu$.
+In fact, it can be shown that only far away from the Dirac point $|\mu| \gg \Delta_0$ and for phase differences $\pi/2 < \phi \lesssim \pi$, the dependence of~$g_{12}$ on $L_m/L$ becomes significant.
+These results suggest that, operating sufficiently close to the Dirac point ($|\mu| < \Delta_0$), a single $\delta$-like impurity or a uniformly distributed barrier with equal barrier ``area" $\alpha \lesssim 1$ yield a quite similar electric dipole transition amplitude.